apache/apisix-website/website/blog/2021/11/26/apache-apisix-committer-experience.md

 > In this article, Shivam Singh ([@1502shivam-singh](https://github.com/1502shivam-singh)) gives a brief of his journey from starting out in the Apache APISIX community, from a contributor to an Apache member and APISIX committer.
 His journey can help other people looking to startup in the Apache APISIX community or Open Source in general.
 <!--truncate-->

+## About me

-## Hello reader,
+Hello reader,<br/>

-I am **Shivam Singh**, an undergraduate student from **Indian Institute of Information Technology, Una**, India.
+I am **Shivam Singh**, an undergraduate student from **Indian Institute of Information Technology, Una, India**.
 I recently became a **Committer at Apache APISIX**, and hence a **member of the Apache Software Foundation**.
 I'm a Full-stack Engineer and Product designer who believes that every great product is a culmination of Engineering & Design with a blend of art to bring visual delight while effectively & efficiently solving critical end user problem in every sense of it.

 My interest lies in all things creative and **love to create products**, starting straight from bare conceptualisation till product completion and delivery, covering all things engineering and design in between.

 Apart from this I am an art and music connoisseur.
 Sometimes, you can find me listening to the same hiphop playlist for hours trying to make sense of every lyric and catching all the rhymes and double entendres in between.
-But enough about me, let's dwell into my journey as that's why you are reading probably (will try my best to keep it short)
+But enough about me, let's dwell into my journey as that's why you are reading probably (will try my best to keep it short).

 ## Exploring beyond boundaries